Constraints on baryon-number-violating top-quark operators in standard model effective field theory

 The experimental limits on all Wilson coefficients associated with top operators are displayed in Fig.~\ref{fig:topBNV_bounds}.
 In all cases, these bounds are several orders of magnitude more stringent than the corresponding direct limits from Ref.~\cite{PhysRevLett.132.241802}.

-To better understand the hierarchy of the obtained bounds, we repeat the analysis, retaining only the tree-level SMEFT-LEFT matching factors and the leading-log effects.
+\Sec{Hierarchy of constraints on top-quark operators.} To better understand the hierarchy of the bounds, we have repeated the analysis, but retaining only the tree-level SMEFT-LEFT matching factors and the leading-log effects.
 At this stage, a comment is in order.
 In a new physics scenario where UV couplings are of order one, with $\Lambda_{\mathrm{BNV}} \sim 10^{13}\, \mathrm{TeV}$, truncating the leading logarithmic series (scaling as powers of $\epsilon_{\pi} \ln\Lambda_{\mathrm{UV}}^2/\Lambda_{\mathrm{EW}}^2$ multiplied by order one couplings such as the gauge and top Yukawas) may be unjustified.
 In such cases, one would need either to perform the full one-loop RGE running, as we have implemented numerically above, or to solve it analytically, resumming at least the problematic logarithmic series with order one couplings.
 However, within our setup, where top operators are generated at the TeV scale, the logarithms are large but truncating the series remains a safe approximation.

-Within the setup described above, we determine the parametric suppression of the prefactor that numerically dominates the experimental bound for each Wilson coefficient, which for simplicity we assume to be real.
-The corresponding results are presented in Table~\ref{tab:parametric_suppression}.
-Notice that $V_{31} (Y_{d,31})$ and $V_{13} (Y_{d,31})$ include a non-negligible CP-violating phase, which we take into account.